DHS home | SPD

 Staff will need to open the case as a Program 5 with NCP, OSP and PMA case descriptors (remove PMP coding).
 Code a medical review date as indicated by PMDDT (This is the date by which medical improvement is reasonably expected or NFM (no further medical) is used if no improvement is reasonably expected).

-If PMDDT has approved disability within 90 days of the client's DOR, but SSA denied the disability
+If PMDDT has approved disability within 90 days of the individual's DOR, but SSA denied the disability

 after the 90th day, OSIPM eligibility can continue until the SSA Appeals Council

 renders their final decision.
-The client must follow through with all SSA appeals, or the SSA decision may become 'binding' on the State and the individuals application for Medicaid based on disability.
+The individual must follow through with all SSA appeals, or the SSA decision may become 'binding' on the State and the individuals application for Medicaid based on disability.

 Upon Notification of Denial from PMDDT

-Staff will need to send a denial notice to the applicant advising them they
+Staff will need to send a denial notice to the individual advising them they

 are not eligible for OSIPM based on their disability.
 OAR 461-125-0370